 (2) Skyscrapers, showing them strategically placed in five vanishing points of each street

-(3) People, showing 100 individuals, 48 on the left side, two in the center, and 48 on the right side, “most” of whom were famous people connected to the performing arts on Broadway
+(3) People, showing 100 individuals, 48 on the left side, two in the center, and 48 on the right side, most of whom were famous people connected to the performing arts on Broadway

 Just off the lobby is ABT’s Encore Room, a 1,020-square-foot space, beautifully decorated and available for special events, private parties, awards ceremonies.
-The Encore Room is the site of the Encore Room Series, a collection of shows best enjoyed in the more intimate, cabaret-style setting.

 ABT’s main stage performance space includes a 6,300 square-foot house with table seating for 470 patrons, and every seat in the house has an unobstructed view of the stage.
 The 40-foot-wide proscenium-style stage includes 2,700 square feet of performance space, with an additional 700 square feet of wing space.
 The apron of the stage can be fully or partially removed to expose an orchestra pit with room for up to 12 musicians.
 The single purchase fly system, located stage right, includes 16 line sets (4 line sets are dedicated for electrics) with a max load of 1,000 lbs.